 The preferment is an optional dough to make.
 One of the advantages of a preferment is that it creates greater complexities of flavor.
 For the preferment combine the flour, milk and yeast and thoroughly mix and knead into a smooth consistency.
 Cover with plastic wrap or a damp tea towel, and allow to rise for several hours or even overnight.

 In a large capacity bowl place the rest of the flour and salt, mixing them together thoroughly.
-In the center of the flour, make a well with your hand or the plastic spatula.

 Place the yeast over the milk and butter inside the well.
 Add also the preferment by braking it into smaller pieces.